VA Sleep Apnea Disability Ratings Explained

 Understanding Your CPAP Data

 If you are using a CPAP machine as part of your sleep apnea treatment, your machine records detailed therapy data every night.
-Understanding this data can help you track your therapy effectiveness, identify problems early, and document your compliance for VA purposes.
+Understanding this data can help you track your AHI and leak over time, spot problems early, and keep your own usage records.

 This article is for informational purposes only.
 It is not legal advice, claims advice, or medical advice.
 For decisions about your VA claim, work with a VSO or VA-accredited representative.
 For decisions about your CPAP therapy, work with your sleep physician.